sphildreth/melodee/README.md

 * Melodee.Blazor - Blazor and OpenSubsonic API server
     * Both OpenSubsonic and Subsonic 1.16.1.
-    * Blazor administrative front end.
+    * Blazor administrative front end using [Radzen UI](https://blazor.radzen.com/) and [Blazor Server](https://learn.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-9.0#blazor-server).
 * Melodee.Cli - Command line interface
+    * Execute jobs manually.
     * Library management.
     * Manage configuration values.
+    * View meta tags for media files.

 ## Features

+Melodee handles media to library in every step:
+  1. Converts, cleans, normalizes and validates inbound media found in inbound library to staging library.
+  2. Allows for manual editing of media in staging library before adding to storage libraries.
+This allows editing of inbound media without serving to API users.
+  3. Allows for manual or automated job execution to scan ready media into storage libraries and main database.
+  4. Serves Subsonic clients data from main database and streams from storage libraries.

 * Process inbound music to prepare for adding to storage library.
     * Convert media to standard format.
     * Apply regex based rules for editing metadata.
     * Does configuration driven magic
         * Validation.
-        * Song and Disc renumbering.
+        * Song renumbering.
-        * Removes featuring/with artist from song titles'
+        * Removes featuring/with artist from song titles.
         * Removes unwanted text from song and album titles.
 * Plugin based architecture.
     * Plugins to parse NFO, M3U, SFV metadata files.
-    * Plugins to read and edit tags for Flac, Ogg, Ape, MP3 files.
+    * Plugins to read and edit tags for 22 types of media files, including: AAC, AC3, M4A, Flac, Ogg, Ape, MP3, WAV, WMA.
     * Search engines to find album and artist metadata and images and scrobble.
         * iTunes
         * LastFM